 Select the Border option to add a border around selected title text or an inserted image.
 Available options allow you to change the border's size, and add a opacity or blur effect.

-You can customize the border color using the following options in the Fill type drop-down:
+You can customize the border using the following options: